albertstarfield/project-zephyrine/Adelaide_Lite/README.md

 [![Hippocratic License HL3-BDS-BOD-LAW-MEDIA-MIL-SOC-SUP-SV](https://img.shields.io/static/v1?label=Hippocratic%20License&message=HL3-BDS-BOD-LAW-MEDIA-MIL-SOC-SUP-SV&labelColor=5e2751&color=bc8c3d)](https://firstdonoharm.dev/version/3/0/bds-bod-law-media-mil-soc-sup-sv.html)

-## Adelaide Lite: The High-Integrity Ada Core of Project Zephyrine
+## Adelaide Lite: The Lightweight Ada Core of Project Zephyrine

 ### A Glimpse Into the Aether: Abstract

-Adelaide Lite is an uncompromisingly reliable, highly deterministic iteration of Project Zephyrine's core architecture.
-Written entirely in **Ada** and built atop the robust `AWS` (Ada Web Server) framework, Adelaide Lite distills the conversational and adaptive nature of Zephyrine into an engine designed for microsecond-precision guarantees, minimal footprint, and absolute stability.
+Adelaide Lite is an uncompromisingly reliable, highly efficient iteration of Project Zephyrine's core architecture.
+Written entirely in **Ada** and built atop the robust `AWS` (Ada Web Server) framework, Adelaide Lite distills the conversational and adaptive nature of Zephyrine into an engine designed for minimal storage footprint, low runtime memory usage, and absolute stability.

 This is not just another LLM wrapper.
 Adelaide Lite represents the integration of the **Stella-Icarus Deterministic Core** directly into the API routing layer.
 By utilizing an Elevated Level Privilege (ELP) priority thread scheduler and native OS tasking, we can ensure that deep cognitive reasoning (ELP0) never interrupts high-priority real-time responses or physical telemetry (ELP1/ELP2).

-### ⚙️ Core Architecture & Determinism
+### ⚙️ Core Architecture

-Adelaide Lite is specifically tailored for environments adhering to an **Ongoing adaptation of high-integrity software paradigms (DO-178C, ECSS-E-ST-40C, ECSS-Q-ST-80C)**.
+Adelaide Lite is specifically tailored for environments with lower storage and constrained runtime memory capacity.

 1.  **Ada/SPARK Foundation:** The entire networking, caching, and task-scheduling layer is written in Ada, providing mathematically verifiable safety against buffer overflows, race conditions, and memory leaks.
 2.  **WCET Enforcements:** The Worst-Case Execution Time (WCET) manager actively monitors and terminates non-deterministic AI generation if it breaches strict latency budgets, falling back to cached or deterministic responses.